 With Cake, we also want to bring the conclusions and suggestions of spending behaviour to the user in a very clear and simple way, instead of presenting complicated graphs.
 If we combine that with proactive and encouraging tips and advice, obstacle 3 and 4 are also bridged.

-🏦 But don’t banks also offer their own banking apps that already offer overviews?
+Don’t banks also offer their own banking apps with overviews?

 Peter: That’s true, but first of all, consumers often have accounts with different banks and it’s not always possible to link them all within the app of one particular bank.
 And even when they offer this, consumers often don’t want one bank to know how much money they have in the other bank’s account.
 Cake is bank neutral, puts consumers first, and does not offer multi-banking to sell additional banking products.